ArfaSaif/Data-Science-Standford/IntroTutorial.md

 % integrate the vectors into the data frame
 % the columns are names, grades, and heights

 > students = data.frame(names = a, grades = b, heights = d)

+* Access values in columns values *
 > students$heights

+## Built - in Data Frames for Training Purposes

+We use built-in data frames in R as training examples.
+For instance, here is a built-in data frame in R called mtcars (in datasets package, checkmark to load the database).

+% to load library use library(datasets)

+> mtcars

+- 32 objs(rows or instances) and 11 variables( number of columns)

+## Access Data from the Data Frame

+Two ways

+1) Use row and column m[rownum, colnum] where m is the dataframe.
+Rows and columns start at 1.
+2) Use row name and column name m["Range Rover", "gears"] using strings